unrealwork/atsd-use-cases/Solutions/calculated-values/README.md

 [![](images/button.png)](https://apps.axibase.com/chartlab/5267b4a7/#fullscreen)

-**Underlying Formula**:
+Underlying Formula:

 ```javascript
 value = var v = value('cpi'); var p = value('prev_cpi'); if(p != null && v != null) return v - p;
 ```

-* This setting uses a second underlying series which is not enabled, to select values of the Consumer Price Index from one year ago using a [`time-offset`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/) setting, and comparing them to the current year's values.
+* This setting uses a second underlying series which is not enabled, to select values of the Consumer Price Index from one year ago using a [`time-offset`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/) setting,and comparing them to the current year's values.

 Return to the [Index](#index)

-#### Monthly Percent Change
+### Monthly Percent Change

 The monthly percentile change in CPI value over the entire observed period.